Life Insurance with Bipolar Disorder.

-It makes sense to take a moment and examine exactly what Bipolar Disorder and/or Manic Depression is and try to explain exactly why some life insurance companies get really “nervous” about offering coverage to individuals who have been diagnose with this condition.
+It makes sense to take a moment to examine what Bipolar Disorder and/or Manic Depression is and try to explain precisely why some life insurance companies get really “nervous” about offering coverage to individuals diagnosed with this condition.

 About Bipolar Disorder.

-Bipolar Disorder is a pre-existing medical condition which is defined as a “psychiatric” disorder that causes patients to experience extreme shifts in mood, energy and activity levels.
-During these “episodes” where one is experiencing these mood swings, it’s not all that uncommon to go from the highest of highs to the lowest of lows each lasting a few weeks or months!
+Bipolar Disorder is a pre-existing medical condition that is defined as a “psychiatric” disorder that causes patients to experience extreme shifts in mood, energy, and activity levels.
+During these “episodes” where one is experiencing these mood swings, it’s not all that uncommon to go from the highest of highs to the lowest of lows, each lasting a few weeks or months!

 Symptoms of this disorder may include: